AadiTiwar1/QMLvsCML/README.md

  7. Do your analysis stuff

 # Where I am right now
- 2/13/23 - Writing this outline in hopes that it actually helps me in completing this project in time lmfao
+ 2/13/23 - Writing this outline in hopes that it actually helps me in completing this project in time lmfao <br>
+ 2/14/23 - Decided on using Intel as our downwards trend, Apple as our consistent trend, Synopsis as our upwards trend.
+We are only considering last 2 years for all of these stocks, might play around with that number later. <br>

 # Where I hope to be at certain times
  2/14/23 Finish choosing out the 3 different stocks we're gonna use <br>